healym/cpl_notes/cpl/Golang/intro.md

 Comments are the same as they are in C and C++

+The compiler **will not** implicitly convert types.
+There is no type coersion.

 #### Go subcommands
 - `go run` - compiles and runs in one step
 - `go build`